Easy Slow Cooker Pulled Pork

-Our boys learned to ski (ski first, then board – that’s our motto) when they were about 3, respectively.
+Our boys learned to ski when they were about 3, respectively.
 Our older switched to boarding when he was about 8, he was going to be the next “Flying Tomato.”
-He wanted to be just like Shaun White.
-He has stuck with it and is now officially an accomplished “knuckle dragger” as my husband likes to call him.
+He is now an accomplished “knuckle dragger” as my husband likes to call him.
 Since Kieran, like Shaun White has crazy big, curly hair, he was trying to come up with names for himself, I think the “Flying Mushroom” was suggested, friends call him “Q” for Q-Tip, but we’re open to suggestions!

 Our boys in background with friend in foreground, another knuckle dragger.